How to comply with the UK Modern Slavery Act: requirements for businesses

 In 2020 the UK Government committed to some new requirements for the Modern Slavery Act.
 These include businesses covering specific things in their modern slavery statements, and publishing their statements on a new Government platform.
 Many of the new requirements will be mandatory once the changes to the Act have been approved by the UK Parliament.

-Sedex can support your business to meet these new requirements.
+Sedex can support your business to meet these new requirements through our Consulting services.

 Updates to the UK Modern Slavery Act: what will businesses need to do?

 - Businesses with a turnover of more than £36 million and public bodies with a budget of £36 million or will need to publish an annual modern slavery statement